Cybocephalus

 Seasonality

 In southern New South Wales, Cybocephalus aleyrodiphagus overwinters as non-reproductive and produces two adult during December-January and March-May.
-Seasonal activity corresponds with abundance cycles.
+Seasonal activity corresponds with prey abundance cycles.

 Diet